 When your e-learning courses are made available to learners in these situations, it automatically contributes to building a learning culture.

-Opting for Flash to HTML5 conversions is definitely going to be worth it, as it boosts employee productivity and offers multiple benefits to the organization.
+Converting Flash to HTML5 is definitely going to be worth it, as it boosts employee productivity and offers multiple benefits to the organization.
 Would you be able to reuse the content and media elements in the existing course, or would you be required to redesign the entire course from scratch?
 How can you convince your stakeholders to invest in Flash to HTML5 conversions?
-Stay tuned for our next blog on a Business Case for Flash to HTML5 conversions.
+Stay tuned for our next blog on a Business Case to Convert Flash to HTML5.